mikefero/kheper/README.md

   converting, validation, and more).
 - [mockio] - A mocking framework for Go that helps in creating and using mocks for testing purposes.
+- [OpenTelemetry] - High-quality, ubiquitous, and portable telemetry to enable effective observability
 - [viper] - Go configuration with fangs.
 - [zap] - Blazing fast, structured, leveled logging in Go.